robtucker/flexbox-lite/README.md

 By itslef, Flexbox is a wonderfully versatile and expressive system.
 Unfortunately many packages such as [bootstrap v4](http://v4-alpha.getbootstrap.com/layout/flexbox-grid/) and [flexboxgrid](http://flexboxgrid.com/) force flexbox into being a "grid" system with 12 columns.
 To me, this seems like forcing a porsche into being a bicycle.

-The version that ships with [ng-material](https://github.com/justindujardin/ng2-material/blob/master/src/core/style/layout.scss) is much better, but still not good enough.
-It attempts to abstract away the inner workings of flexbox for you.
-And it is 23 times bigger than this package.
+The version that ships with [ng-material](https://github.com/justindujardin/ng2-material/blob/master/src/core/style/layout.scss) is much better, but still abstracts the inner workings of flexbox and forces you to learn a cutom interface.

+I won't even go into the problems with packages that use javascript to set inline styles, or the computations that are often done to simulate css breakpoints.

-This package comes out at 6kb unzipped and opts for a pure OOCSS approach.
-The classnames are based on the css properties and follow a simple naming scheme, so there is no need to learn some custom api.
+This package comes out at 7kb unzipped and opts for a pure OOCSS approach.
+The classnames are based on the css properties and follow an obvious naming scheme, so there is no need to learn some custom interface.

 Under the hood, this package only uses a few key styles:

 - flex-direction
 - justify-content
 - align-items/align-self
-- flex/grow/flex-basis
+- flex-grow/flex-basis

 Each of these properties is applied to the standard responsive breakpoints (xs, sm, md, lg, xl).